monikastrah/431-2020/classes/class05/README.md

     - The Daily Digest seems like a good option for new Questions or Notes from my perspective, although I recommend Real Time for updates to Questions or Notes you follow.
     - Any announcements I designate as necessary reading for the whole class on Piazza will be sent to you via email immediately regardless of your settings.
 8. The [modelsummary](https://vincentarelbundock.github.io/modelsummary/index.html) package has finally reached a sufficiently steady state that I'm recommending it as a package to install in the class.
 I've modified [our R Packages list](https://thomaselove.github.io/431/r_packages.html) appropriately.
     - The package provides some great tools for creating summary tables (including things like Table 1) for models and tibbles.
-More to come, but you can see lots of examples at the [github repository for the package](https://vincentarelbundock.github.io/modelsummary/index.html) plus I've added a couple of examples to Chapter 10 of the [Course Notes](https://thomaselove.github.io/431-notes/).
+More to come, but you can see lots of examples at the [github repository for the package](https://vincentarelbundock.github.io/modelsummary/index.html).
+    - Some `modelsummary` functions, especially functions used by the `datasummary` tools, fight with functions in the `Hmisc` package, so there can be some problems if you have `Hmisc` or `rms` (which loads `Hmisc`) loaded when you try to use `modelsummary` and vice versa.
+We'll usually avoid this by looking at either `modelsummary` or `rms` tools in a particular example.

 ## What Should I Be Working On?